 • Claude sometimes gets things wrong.
 You need to review its output, especially for anything involving numbers or logic.

-• It’s not free.
-Heavy daily use on the API can cost $20-50/month.
-The Max subscription ($100 or $200/month) gives you predictable costs.
-I use the $100 tier.
+• It is not free.
+Heavy API use can cost $20-50/month.
+Max gives predictable costs.

 • You still need to know what you want.
 Claude is great at implementation, but you have to bring the vision and the judgment.